-There are more than 100 shops at Madrid Barajas Airport, including duty-free for passengers leaving the European Union.
+A selection of more than 100 shops can be found at Madrid Barajas Airport, including duty-free for passengers leaving the European Union.

 Lost property offices are situated in Terminals 1 (tel: 913 936 119) and 4 (tel: 917 466 439), while left-luggage facilities can be found in Terminals 1, 2 and 4.

 There are nurseries in Terminals 2 and 4 and a children’s playground in Terminal 2.
 Pharmacies are located in Terminals 1, 2 and 4, while first aid stations can be found in Terminals 2 and 4.
-Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4.
-Travel agencies and tour operators are also represented in the arrivals areas of the terminals.
+Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.